Intocable: Career

-June 30, 2020, it was announced by lead singer Ricky Muñoz that 5 members tested positive for COVID-19.
+June 30, 2020, it was announced by lead singer and accordionist Ricky Muñoz that five members tested positive for COVID-19.

+On July 16, 2026, Intocable was honored with the 2,852nd star on the Hollywood Walk of Fame.

+In July 2026, Intocable has received 6 Latin Diamond Certifications, which makes them the most RIAA Latin Diamond Certified Música Mexicana Band of all time.
+This is without collaborations, remixes or featured artists.
+Which makes them #2 in all Latin Genres while Bad Bunny is #1.

 Road accident

 On January 31, 1999, two band members, José Ángel Farias and Silvestre Rodríguez, along with road manager José Ángel González were killed in an accident while driving to Monterrey, Nuevo León, Mexico's Monterrey International Airport to catch a flight to Mexico City.
 The group's van blew a tire, causing the vehicle to roll off Mexican Federal Highway 40 and crash.
 After rolling over, Ricky Muñoz was the only one left in the van due to him wearing his seat belt on while the other members were laying on the side of the highway.
 Muñoz and the remaining members of the group suffered multiple injuries and spent weeks in a Monterrey hospital.
 After a six-month layoff, Intocable toured successfully behind the comeback album Contigo (With You), whose first single was titled "El Amigo Que Se Fue" (The Friend That Has Left), a tribute song to the fallen band members.